Statistics show that long term joint pain is one of the most common chronic pain conditions.

 This type of electrotherapy stimulates your nerves, stopping pain signals from reaching your brain.

-The science shows that it can be effective for people with arthritis, particularly those struggling with knee pain.
+The science shows it can be effective for people with arthritis, particularly those struggling with knee osteoarthritis.[2]

-You can enjoy the treatment in the comfort of your own home by purchasing a TENS unit.
+You can also enjoy the treatment in the comfort of your own home.
+Read our roundup of the best TENS units to help you find the right device.

 5. I am strong and capable.